-A collection of tropical islands in the southern Pacific Ocean (Polynesia) between Fiji, Samoa, and the Cook Islands is known as the Tonga Islands (Pule’anga Tong).
-The British Commonwealth includes these islands, which are constitutional monarchies.
+A collection of tropical islands in the southern Pacific Ocean (Polynesia) between Fiji, Samoa, and the Cook Islands are known as the Tonga Islands (Pule’anga Tong).
 When Europeans first arrived in 1616, they found these Polynesian-populated islands.
 The islands were initially discovered in 1521 by two Dutch ships under the command of Willem Schouten and Jacob Le Maire.
-Abel Tasman, the Dutch captain, visited some of the archipelago’s islands in 1643.
-The archipelago was visited by English captain James Cook twice, in 1773 and 1777, and he named them Friendly Islands after the kind people he encountered.
+Later, the archipelago was visited by English captain James Cook in 1773.
+He named them Friendly Islands after the kind people he encountered.

-As well as the three main archipelagos (Tongatapu, Ha’apai, and Vava’u) and many smaller islands (Niuatoputapa, Nioufo’ou, and Tahi), the state of Tonga consists of around 150 smaller islands.
-They rise from the Tonga Trench, the second-deepest ocean chasm after the Mariana Trench (-10,882 meters).
-Tongatapu (260 sq km) is the largest and densely populated of the Cook Islands.
-Its capital is Nuku’alofa.
-The islands of Vava’u, ‘Eau, Lifuka, and Foa are also significant.
+As well as the three main archipelagos (Tongatapu, Ha’apai, and Vava’u) and many smaller islands (Niuatoputapa, Nioufo’ou, and Tahi), the state of Tonga consists of around 150 islands full of magic, wildlife, and stunning landscapes.

 If you have any questions, please let us know.
 We are here to help you!